 The 291UBH offers a full kitchen inside and a refrigerator and stove outside.
 The bathroom has a roomy stand-up shower and plenty of room.
 The main bedroom offers a queen-sized bed with easy access to under-bed storage.
 This area also has a dog door and can serve as a kennel for small dogs.

 The trailer also offers a lot of premium features.
-It’s prepped for solar, has power stabilizing jacks, a water docking station, solid steps, and a lighted power awning.
+It’s prepped for solar, has power stabilizing jacks, a water docking station, on demand Water Heater, solid steps, and a lighted power awning.
 The remarkable aspect of this trailer is that they deliver all of this with a GVW of 8,200 lbs, which is towable by most half-ton trucks.

 |Keystone Outback 291UBH|